-Students in Cohorts 33 and 34 will be required to take four QUEST courses in sequence with their cohort.
-Additionally, they will be asked to take one QUEST-only elective anytime prior to graduation.
+Students in Cohorts 37 and 38 will be required to take four QUEST courses in sequence with their cohort in addition to one QUEST-only elective anytime prior to graduation.
 Students who complete these five courses will earn the QUEST notation on their transcript.

 - QUEST Course Sequence by Cohort